Gnus Home

 C-a

 If at beginning of header value, go to beginning of line, else go to beginning of header value.
 (The header value comes after the header name and the colon.)
-This behaviour can be disabled by toggling the variable message-beginning-of-line.
+This behavior can be disabled by toggling the variable message-beginning-of-line.

 [ < ] [ > ] [ << ] [ Up ] [ >> ] [Top] [Contents] [Index] [ ? ]